 NTIC's international rust and corrosion inhibiting product business has expanded significantly during the past several fiscal years.
 NTIC has entered into five new corporate joint venture arrangements during the past three fiscal years.
-Total net sales of all of NTIC's joint ventures increased 25.7% to \$101,279,532 during fiscal 2008 as compared to fiscal 2007 and increased 26.0% during fiscal 2007 as compared to fiscal 2006.
-NTIC also recognized increased fee income for technical and support services in fiscal 2008 as compared to fiscal 2007 and in fiscal 2007 as compared to fiscal 2006 as a result of the increase in total net sales of the joint ventures.
+Total net sales of all of NTIC's joint ventures increased 25.7% to \$101,279,532 during fiscal 2008 as compared to fiscal 2007 and increased 26.0% during fiscal 2007 as compared to fiscal 2007 and increased 26.0% during fiscal 2007 as compared to fiscal 2008 as compared to fiscal 2007 as compared to fiscal 2007 as compared to fiscal 2007 and in fiscal 2007 as compared to fiscal 2006 as a result of the increase in total net sales of the joint ventures.
 The profits of NTIC's corporate joint ventures are shared, however, by the respective corporate joint venture owners in accordance with their respective ownership percentages.
 NTIC's receipt of funds as a result of sales by its joint ventures are dependent upon NTIC's receipt of fees for technical and other support services that NTIC provides to its joint ventures based on the revenues of the joint ventures and NTIC's receipt of dividend distributions from the joint ventures.
 NTIC typically owns only 50% or less of its joint venture entities and thus does not control the decisions of these entities regarding whether to pay dividends and how much in dividends in any given year.
 NTIC's income from its corporate joint ventures and holding companies increased 36.8% to \$4,514,601 in fiscal 2008 as compared to fiscal 2007.